Extended Project Qualification (EPQ) (AQA)

 or

-• An artefact – a model, artwork, music, performance piece etc - accompanied by a shorter research based report of approx 2000 words
+• An artefact – a model, artwork, music, performance piece or similar.
+This would be accompanied by a shorter research based report of approx 2000 words

-The choice of topics is flexible and we encourage you to create a project themed around your future plans and interests.
+The choice of topics is flexible and we encourage students to create a project themed around their future plans and interests.

 Examples of previous projects are: